Konstantin Bogomolov: Political views

 In 2018, he was the confidant of the candidate for mayor of Moscow Sergey Sobyanin.

 Rape of Europa 2.0

 In February 2021, he published the Rape of Europe 2.0 manifesto in Novaya Gazeta, in which he criticized the New Ethics, and stated that Europe was in a deep ethical crisis, urging Russia to stop focusing on European values.
 The author's text says that Europe is turning into a new ethical Reich, the standards of which are developed under the influence of queer activists, fem-fanatics and ecopsychopaths.
-Bogomolov urged to build a new right-wing ideology outside of radical orthodoxy, but strictly and irreconcilably defending the values of a complex world based on a complex person.
+Bogomolov urged the construction of a new right-wing ideology outside of radical orthodoxy, but strictly and irreconcilably defending the values of a complex world based on a complex person.

-The manifesto sparked polar reactions among the Russian public.
+The manifesto polarized the Russian public.

 Personal life

 Bogomolov's first wife was the actress Darya Moroz.
 The couple divorced in 2018.
 They have a daughter named Anna.
 His second wife is the journalist Ksenia Sobchak.

 Bogomolov is the stepfather of Sobchak's only child, Platon, (born 2016).